Cap-go/capacitor-inappbrowser/README.md

 addListener(eventName: "confirmBtnClicked", listenerFunc: ConfirmBtnListener) => Promise<PluginListenerHandle>
 ```

-Will be triggered when user clicks on confirm button when disclaimer is required
+Will be triggered when user clicks on confirm button when disclaimer is required,
+works with openWebView shareDisclaimer and closeModal

 | Param              | Type                                                              |
 | ------------------ | ----------------------------------------------------------------- |